TangChaosheng/NSCGCN/README.md

 # Installation<a name="3"></a>

-1. Make sure you have anaconda3 setup on your system
+1. Make sure you have anaconda3 setup on your system.

 2. Install requirements as：